FastGitORG/document/en-gb/guide.md

 ~~We also support SSH clone.
 Just replace github.com to fastgit.org to enjoy.~~

-Due to some unresistible factors, we are no longer to provide SSH clone service.
+~~Due to some unresistible factors, we are no longer to provide SSH clone service.~~

+26/06/2021 Update: As the 2FA issue persists, it is difficult to get much done via HTTPS.
+In view of the current situation, we have continued the SSH operation service.

+Unlike before, we have split the domain where the SSH service is located, in other words it is not possible to work by replacing the address with FastGit.org.

+Our SSH operation address is **ssh.fastgit.org**, and we can speed things up by simply replacing the address.

 ## For the Raw Proxy